legal resources necessary to hold negligent facilities accountable.

 During an interview with the Licensed Practical Nurse (LPN)/Unit Manager the following morning it was revealed that she was responsible for ensuring “there was an Ace bandage to the dressing as per Physician’s orders.”
 The facility Director of Nursing stated that same day that “the Ace wrap to secure the gauze dressing should have covered the dressing to help prevent the spread of infection.”

 Do you believe that your loved one suffered harm or injuries while living at Fordsville Nursing and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Ohio County victims of mistreatment living in long-term facilities including nursing homes in Fordsville.
+Our network of attorneys fights aggressively on behalf of Ohio County victims of mistreatment living in long-term facilities including nursing homes in Fordsville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled elder resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved ones harm.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.